montecruiseto/scopemount/README.md

 Scopemount
 =========

-*Note: Scopemount themes are up-to-date with Telescope v0.22.2*
+*Scopemount was featured on [ProductHunt](http://www.producthunt.com/tech/scopemount) with special kudos from [Ryan Hoover](http://scopemount.startrack.io/)!*

 Scopemount is a suite of 10 beautiful themes for [Telescope](http://www.telescopeapp.org/), an open source Meteor app that makes it easy to launch communities.

 [![Imgur](http://i.imgur.com/8yYLXiY.jpg)](http://scopemount.startrack.io)

 ### Usage

+*Note: Scopemount themes are up-to-date with Telescope v0.22.2*

 Install automagically from Atmosphere